Psychology of Women:

 Infancy and early childhood.
 Attachment relationships of babies and young children to caregivers.
 Bereavement and grieving.

-Christine Smith, Assistant Professor of Human Development (Psychology, Women’s and Gender Studies).
+Christine Smith, Associate Professor of Human Development (Psychology, Women’s and Gender Studies).

 Psychology of women.
 Body image and weight.
 Romantic and interpersonal relationships.
 Lesbian and gay issues.
 Prejudice and stereotyping.
 The impact of social class (classism).